-Hartselle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hartselle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hartselle is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hartselle who work in sales jobs (16.58%), office and administrative support (10.60%), and teaching (8.45%).

 Also of interest is that Hartselle has more people living here who work in computers and math than 95% of the places in the US.

 Being a small city, Hartselle does not have a public transit system used by locals to get to and from work.